jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Reef knot in two bights.** Use in place of double-slipped reef knot for a semi-permanent bow.

-In case you're wondering, I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
+I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
 {:.tangent}

 [double-constrictor]: https://www.101knots.com/double-constrictor-knot.html